minvws/nl-mgo-app-android/README.md

 Each screen or component in the app has [Previews](https://developer.android.com/develop/ui/compose/tooling/previews) included.
 These previews reflect important states that can be quickly viewed from Android Studio without compiling the app.
 Usually, these previews also act as snapshot tests.

+#### Snackbars

+Custom Snackbars have been implemented to match with the design.
+To use Snackbars, use the `MgoSnackbarScaffold` (instead of the normal `Scaffold`) where you want to Snackbar to show.
+To display it, call the `show` method from the `SnackBarRepository`.

 ### Dependency Injection

 This project uses [Dagger Hilt](https://developer.android.com/training/dependency-injection/hilt-android) as Dependency Injection.